develiasdaniel/finance-ai-dashboard/README.md

 python run_arima_daily.py
 ```

-Most settings can be adjusted in the `Config` class at the top of the script.
+Most settings can be adjusted in the `Config` class at the top of the script, but with the default dataset and configuration, **no changes are needed to successfully run the script as-is**.
 ### Main configurable hyperparameters

 - `output_dir`: Directory where results are saved.